 - children turn on the taps themselves.

-Bath temperature for babies and children is best between 37°C and 38°C (36°C for a newborn).
+Bath temperature for babies and children is best between 37°C and 38°C, and 36°C for a newborn.
 Any cooler than 37°C isn’t recommended, because it can lower your child’s normal body temperature.

 A child can be severely scalded in under a second when the temperature of water coming out of your taps is around 65°C. When the water coming out of your taps is at a maximum of 50°C, it’s much safer.
 At this temperature, it takes five minutes to severely scald a child.

 Here are some simple tips for preventing scalds in the bath: